 Research and development advances

-Solutions to technical and commercial challenges realised through investment in R&D
+Solutions to technical and commercial challenges realised through investment in research and development

 Investing for tomorrow

 Acteon is known for the innovation it brings to delivering subsea services.
-It is not focused on specific technologies, which gives it the freedom to work openly with its customers to understand the challenges they face.
-Using customer engagement, Acteon applies its industry-leading domain knowledge to seek out solutions and makes appropriate research and development investment decisions to realise them.
-Its aim is to create value by meeting the emerging challenges to building, installing, operating, maintaining and ultimately removing subsea infrastructure.
+We are not focused on specific technologies, which gives us the freedom to work openly with customers to understand the challenges they face.
+Using customer engagement, we apply our industry-leading domain knowledge to seek out solutions and makes appropriate research and development investment decisions to realise them.
+Our aim is to create value by meeting the emerging challenges to building, installing, operating, maintaining and ultimately removing subsea infrastructure.

 Across the group, Acteon has around 200 engineers with expertise in areas that includes offshore installation, finite element analysis, electronics design and software development.
 Their specialist knowledge is available to all our operating companies, which use it to identify and respond to tomorrow’s challenges.